-Another humidor that we’ve been using for some years is the Habanos & Hermanos Classic Collection.
+Another humidor that we’ve been using for some years is the Solana, which comes under several names but can be recognised by the bands of inlaid burl on the front.
 At first, we were smitten by the African ebony and Birdseye maple finish yet we soon discovered that it was an excellent performer.

 We discarded the in-built humidifier and placed a Boveda mounting plate to store a 320g pack.
 Meanwhile, the analogue hygrometer is basically left solely for decorative purposes.
 Instead, we use a Boveda Butler to periodically check on the moisture levels.

-An excellent alternative to the usual variety of wooden humidors, Boveda’s acrylic option is very low-maintenance and satisfying to use.
-Able to store up to 75 cigars, it’s designed with an airtight magnetic seal.
+An excellent alternative to the usual variety of wooden humidors, Case Elegance’s acrylic option is very low-maintenance and satisfying to use.
+Able to store up to 60 cigars, it’s designed to stand out among other acrylic humidor options.